 Writing can be rather tricky for many autistic children.
 They might have great ideas and be very intelligent but struggle with putting their thoughts down on paper.
 Writing for autistic people is not as simple as it is for neurotypicals.
-Writing requires language skills, organisational and planning skills as well as good motor control.
+Writing requires language skills, organizational and planning skills as well as good motor control.

 Many autistic kids struggle with these areas from a very young age and can become disheartened when it comes to completing writing exercises.
-This is exactly why finding and practising with the right writing exercises can make all the difference.
+This is exactly why finding and practicing with the right writing exercises can make all the difference.

 Here are some ideas to help you make your child’s learning experience a lot easier and more pleasant.